 A bowl, pastry cutter, fork, and biscuit cutter will do the job.
-But if your kitchen lacks an arsenal of tools, just press the dough into a 7-inch round that is one inch thick using your hands, then find a glass in your cupboard that’s about three inches in diameter or larger.
+But if your kitchen lacks an arsenal of tools, just press the dough into a 7-inch round that is one inch thick using your hands, then find a glass in your cupboard that’s about three or four inches in diameter.

 What’s easier still is to form a rectangle out of the dough and cut it into squares with a knife.
 Biscuits are humble food.
 There is no need to overthink them.

 While researching biscuits and assaulting my new Southern friends with questions, I stumbled upon a phrase previously unknown to my north-dwelling ears—cathead-sized-biscuits.
 Apparently, it’s not a proper biscuit if it’s not the size of a cat’s head once it’s baked.
 Who knew?!

 Never fear, these biscuits meet the requirement, but if you’d like to make them larger feel free to use a 4-inch biscuit cutter.